Estate Tax Exemption

 - Computing federal estate tax without checking state-level exposure — Massachusetts and Oregon estates routinely owe state estate tax on amounts well below federal exemption.

-- Using lifetime gift exemption at the pre-sunset rate without tracking the cumulative ledger — overshooting puts the gift into taxable territory at 40%.
+- Using lifetime gift exemption without tracking the cumulative ledger — overshooting the $15M exemption puts the excess gift into taxable territory at 40%.

 Examples